 Is it formal or informal?

-room or will it be in hall and delivered from behind a lecturn?
+room or will it be in hall and delivered from behind a lectern?

-Grab a printable fill-in-the-blanks speech outline form.
+Download a printable fill-in-the-blanks speech outline form.

+This is the "heart" of your speech.
 You will add the opening and conclusion later.

 with the most important first.
 For each point you make give one or two

 *(If you need more explanation of transitions you'll find it here on this page: how to write a speech.)